ccrickette/followback/readme.md

    - Under the "Connections" header, choose "Followers and Following"
    - Make sure to select "All Time" to get the full list of your followers and following history.
    - Make sure you select media quality Medium, and format JSON!
    - Click "Request Download."
-It may take some time for Meta (Instagram's parent company) to prepare your data.
+It may take some time for Meta (Instagram's parent company) to prepare your data and will be in progess.

 2. **Download and Extract the Zip File**
    - Once Instagram has processed the request, you will receive a zip file containing two JSON files: `followers_1.json` and `following.json`.